gq5154/Client_Server_Face_Recognition/README.md

 # Client/Server Face Recognition System

 This is projects implements a Client/Server, Face Recognition System based on EmguCV.
-The client can starts a recognition session in which 9 pictures are taken to the subject in front of the camera, after all 9 pictures have been taken, they are sent to the server together with the person's name.
-The server then binds the name and images together and stores them on a local database.

 The client is continouslly analizing the images from the WebCam and when it detects a face, it and sends the corresponding picture to the server.
-The server seeks the image on its database and if it finds a match, it returns the person's name to the client, so the client can dispaly that name above the detected face.
-Theoretically it can identify two or more persons standing in fron the camera.
+The server seeks the image on its database and if it finds a match, it returns the person's name to the client, so the client can then dispaly the received name above the detected face.
+Theoretically it can identify two or more persons standing in front of the camera.

+The client can be instructed to start a recognition session in which 9 pictures are taken to the subject in front of the camera.
+After all 9 pictures have been taken, they are sent to the server together with the person's name.
+The server then binds the name and images together and stores them on a local database, so the person can be recognized by the system.

 Please be aware that this is just an experimental project, a proof of concept only and because of that you cannot expect robustnes.